jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     OK

-The test passes. *cue CELEBRATION MUSIC AND DANCE!* We are GREEN.
+  *cue CELEBRATION MUSIC AND DANCE!* We are GREEN.

 REFACTOR: make it better